SelfReflect: Can LLMs Communicate Their Internal Answer Distribution?: Can SelfReflect scores quantify how good summaries are?

-We now verify that the SelfReflect metric works in practice, based on three pillars: An interventional study with known good and bad summaries on free-form questions (\cref{sec:goodvsbad}), a simplified study with closed-form multiple-choice QA answer distributions (\cref{sec:mmlu}), and a comparison to which summaries humans deem faithful (\cref{sec:human}).
-In all studies, we compare our SelfReflect metric to several other baseline metrics, both from related fields and from ablating parts of SelfReflect.
+We now verify that the SelfReflect metric works as a benchmarking tool, based on three pillars: Distinguishing hand-crafted good and bad summaries on free-form questions , a simplified study on multiple-choice QA answer distributions, and a comparison to which summaries humans deem faithful.
+In all studies, we compare SelfReflect to several other possible benchmarking metrics.

 \textbf{Baselines. } While developing SelfReflect, we experimented with approaches from various roots for comparing a summary string $s$ to a set of strings $a^{\of{1:N}}$.
-First, \emph{Summarization} treats $a^{\of{1:N}}$ as a single document and assesses the summary $s$ in terms of consistency, fluency, relevance, and coherence \citep{jain2023multi}.
-Second, \emph{LM Judge} prompts $\text{LLM}_J$ to rate how well $s$ matches $a^{\of{1:N}}$, following the chain-of-thoughts prompt of \citet{xu2024sayself}.
-Third, we turn to the neighboring field of calibration. \citet{wang2024subjective} argue that calibration can be seen as a distance to a centroid.
+First, we compare against multiple metrics from summarization literature that treat $a^{\of{1:N}}$ as a single document that is summarized by $s$. \emph{Summarization} \citep{jain2023multi} uses the judge $\text{LLM}_J$ to rate the summary in terms of consistency, fluency, relevance, and coherence. \emph{LM Judge} prompts $\text{LLM}_J$ to rate how well $s$ matches $a^{\of{1:N}}$ in one prompt, following the chain-of-thoughts prompt of \citet{xu2024sayself}. \emph{InfoSumm} \citep{jung2024informationtheoretic} uses a masked-out task to estimate pointwise mutual-information between summary and document.
+Next, we turn to the neighboring field of calibration. \citet{wang2024subjective} argue that calibration can be seen as a distance to a centroid.
 We implement this in \emph{Embedding} by comparing embeddings of $s$ to $a^{\of{1:N}}$.
-Finally, for \emph{Opt. transport} \citep{peyre2019computational}, we let $\text{LLM}_J$ split $s$ into a ``distribution'' over atomic statements and likelihoods, compute a pairwise entailment matrix and return the Earth Mover's distance to $\conditionalProbability{\theta}{}{A}{q}$.
+Finally, from an \emph{Optimal transport} perspective \citep{peyre2019computational}, we let $\text{LLM}_J$ split $s$ into a ``distribution'' over atomic statements and likelihoods, compute a pairwise entailment matrix and return the Earth Mover's distance to $\conditionalProbability{\theta}{}{A}{q}$.